The Role of Omegas in Pregnancy, Post Birth and Children Development November 09 2013 by Simone Denny

 - Opt for one that comes in the triglyceride molecular form for optimal absorption.*

-- Look for a fish oil that has great taste and is easy to take
+- Look for fish oil that has great taste and is easy to take

 - Consider the brand’s environmental sustainability with regards to ethical fishing practices

-- Look for environmental sustainability with regards to ethical fishing practices
+- Look for environmental sustainability with regards to the ethical fishing practice

 About Nordic Naturals